 Books & Literacy

 Georgia Humanities is dedicated to lifelong learning.
-We partner with such publishers as the University of Georgia Press to support special book publications and with such educational organizations as the Georgia Public Library System to support literacy efforts.
+We partner with publishers such as the University of Georgia Press and Mercer University Press to support special book publications and with educational organizations like the Georgia Public Library System to support literacy efforts.

 Book Publishing Partnerships